Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 In this lab, you learned:
 * How to use dataflow optimization to improve performance
 * How II variation during loop pipelining effect performance and resource utilization on FPGA
 ---------------------------------------

 <p align="center"><b>
-Finish this module: <a href="lab_04_wrap_up.md">Wrap-up and Next Steps</a>
+Finish this module: <a href="lab_05_sw_pipelining_wrapUp.md">Software Optimizations and Wrap Up</a>
 </b></p>